The 21 persuasion tips are in PDF form below for you too

 Want to discover the most powerful secrets to persuade anyone to do almost anything?

-Then check out How To Be An Expert Persuader… In 20 Days or Less.
+Then check out (ad) How To Be An Expert Persuader… In 20 Days or Less.

-This power-packed program reveals the most sensational persuasion secrets to change people’s behavior, skyrocket your income, win lots of friends, captivate the opposite sex, and make anyone subconsciously like and trust you.
-Click here now for more exciting information.
+This power-packed program reveals the most sensational persuasion secrets to change people’s behavior, skyrocket your income, win lots of friends, captivate your audience or a partner, and make anyone subconsciously like and trust you. (ad) Click here now for more exciting information.